emilmyresten/azdoh/README.md

 ### run as standalone executable:
 pipx install . in project root, then invoke azdoh, to reflect new changes use --force

+### todo:
+in template handler, error if intermediate directory does not exist